Meet Pinch Dab Dash

 BWM: How have you continued to manage the growth of your business while also finding time and ways to invest in yourself?

 Andrea: Balance is always a work in progress.
 For me, investing in myself has always meant continuing to learn.
-I’ve always believed that curiosity is one of the most valuable skills you can have.
+Curiosity is one of the most valuable skills you can have.

-Whether it’s learning new business strategies, languages, exploring cuisines and cooking techniques, or studying how other brands grow, I try to stay open to new ideas and perspectives.
+Whether it’s new business strategies, languages, different cuisines and cooking techniques, or studying how other brands grow, I try to stay open to new ideas and perspectives.

-And of course, recharging matters too.
-Travel, cooking, spending time outdoors, concerts, discovering new restaurants, or simply stepping away from the business for a moment all help me reset and come back with fresh energy.
+And stepping away matters too.
+Travel, cooking, time outdoors, concerts, trying new restaurants, or just taking a break helps me reset and come back with fresh energy.

 BWM: From one small business owner to another, what is your favorite go-to business tool or resource you can recommend to our community?